Not sure the best ammo to feed your AR for the range and home defense?

 American Eagle XM193

-Our Editor’s Pick is currently American Eagle XM193 since it’s never failed to go *boom* and there’s currently a manufacturer’s rebate of 5 cents a round until December 31, 2017.
+Our Editor’s Pick is currently American Eagle XM193 since it’s never failed to go *boom* and the price is almost always one of the lowest.

 PMC X-TAC XP193

-Our second choice is PMC which also has never failed but right now you can’t beat American Eagle’s rebate.
+Our second choice is PMC which also has never failed but is often a cent or two more than American Eagle.

 American Eagle XM855

-Our favorite green tip ammo suggestion is going to sound about the same…take advantage of American Eagle’s rebate while it lasts.
+Our favorite green tip ammo suggestion is going to sound about the same…what can I say, it works and the price is right.